matthias-reis/carda-gatsby/content/articles/2022/04/interview-with-barrens.md

 language: en
 languageLink: /2022/04/barrens-interview/
 ---
 **Barrens have just finished their postponed tour with God Is An Astronaut.
 The post-rock band from Sweden is currently working on a new album.
 Their previous record, "Penumbra", which they released on Pelagic Records, was very well received live.
-Time for an interview.**
+I now had the chance to meet them for an interview.**

 **Anne:** Hi!
 How are you doing today?
 Thanks for taking the time for this interview!